 As a woman, there’s no escaping from the fact that there are extra precautions you have to take to feel safe during solo female travel and, in fact, everyday life.
 I’ve been followed home, spat at, catcalled – all of it.
-When it comes to traveling alone it’s only natural that your fears for safety are heightened.
+When it comes to travelling alone it’s only natural that your fears for safety are heightened.
 It is, after all, the great unknown.

 In recent times solo female travel has become very popular (we can thank Eat, Pray, Love for this).
 When it comes to the question of whether or not it’s safe for women to travel alone there really is no definitive answer.
 However, there are loads of simple measures you can take to increase your safety while you’re away.

 Whether it’s your first trip, or you’re an avid traveller – you’ve come to the right place.
 Keep reading for a jam-packed guide of how to ensure your safety on your next solo female travel adventure!

 Do some solo female travel research

 Pick somewhere you know other women have travelled alone.
 If you’ve never travelled by yourself before I’d recommend South East Asia as a great jumping off point.
 So far I’ve travelled independently to Thailand, Vietnam, and Indonesia, but I still have so many more places to explore!

 Do you love the sound of going out and partying in a jungle?